 “The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again … but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause …“

 Regardless of Avenatti’s fate, there are two life lessons here, dear reader: If you have a past that is spottier than a leopard eating a busload of teenagers on the way to the acne clinic, maybe don’t insert yourself into public life – especially not when that involves putting yourself at the center of a major political story.
-If you are looking for a way to crush your political enemies, perhaps avoid adopting, for your champion, a sleazy, loudmouthed attorney who has the moral compass of Charles Manson on his worst day.We value your comments!
-Please weigh in on our comment section below.
+If you are looking for a way to crush your political enemies, perhaps avoid adopting, for your champion, a sleazy, loudmouthed attorney who has the moral compass of Charles Manson on his worst day.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com